 Original language: Hungarian

-Reading time approximately eight minutes – read, like, comment!
+Reading time approximately six minutes – read, like, comment!

-Workplace learning in focus - Interview with an employee of the Medical Centre of the Hungarian Armed Forces
+Workplace learning in focus - Interview with an employee of a multinational corporation in Budapest

 The Hungarian and German EPALE National Support Services have launched a joint thematic week with a focus on workplace learning.
 EPALE Ambassador in Hungary Annamária Kiss conducted a series of interviews with five organisations that make great efforts to train their employees.